Continuous Record Asymptotics for Change-Points Models: Asymptotic Distribution under a Continuous Record

 We apply a law of large numbers to the first term and a stable convergence in law under the Skorokhod topology to the second.
 Assumption \ref{Assumption 6 - Small Shifts} combined with the normalizing factor $h^{-1/2}$ in $\overline{Q}_{T}\left(\theta^{*}\right)$ account for the discrepancy between the deterministic and stochastic component in \eqref{Eq Intuition Limit Law}.

 Having outlined the main steps in the arguments used to derive the continuous records limit distribution of the break date estimate, we now state the main result of this section.
-The full details are relegated to the Appendix.
-Part of the proof involves showing the stable convergence in distribution {[}cf. \citet{renyi:63} and \citet{aldous/eagleson:78}{]} toward an $\mathscr{F}$-conditionally two-sided Gaussian process.
-The limiting process is realized on a extension of the original probability space and we relegate this description to Section \ref{subsection Description Limiting Process} in the Appendix. \begin{thm} Under Assumption \ref{Assumption 1, CT}-\ref{Assumption 3 Break Date}, \ref{Assumption 4 Eigenvalue}-\ref{Assumption 5 Identification} and \ref{Assumption 6 - Small Shifts},
+The limiting process is realized on a extension of the original probability space and we relegate this description to Section \ref{subsection Description Limiting Process} in the supplement. \begin{thm} Under Assumption \ref{Assumption 1, CT}-\ref{Assumption 3 Break Date}, \ref{Assumption 4 Eigenvalue}-\ref{Assumption 5 Identification} and \ref{Assumption 6 - Small Shifts},